 RELATED: WALL-E COMES TO LIFE IN TULARE COUNTY

-Disney is the parent company of The Force Awakens and ABC30. null
+Disney is the parent company of The Force Awakens and ABC30.

 Terra Bella farmer operates R2-D2 at 'The Force Awakens' world premiere